Under or Over (the muscle)? It's one of your key breast augmentation choices. And it can be a difficult choice to make!

 You haven't had children yet (or are planning more) and plan to breastfeed.
 The area where your breast implants are placed may affect your ability to breastfeed.

-Implants placed directly under the breast tissue (overs) can interfere with milk production.
+Breast implants placed directly under the breast tissue (overs) can interfere with milk production.

 Under the muscle breast implant placement could mean a longer recovery, so it may take you slightly longer to get back to your usual activities.
 This shouldn't sway your decision though.